jeffersoncarpenter/s-trending--greasemonkey/README.md

 # s-trending--greasemonkey
 Removes the word "trending" from the web.

-## install
+## Install

-Create a Greasemonkey userscript.
+Install Greasemonkey.
+Create a userscript.
 Copy and paste to it from `userscript.js`.